-Beer enthusiasts struggle to muster that much hype about beer in Portugal, which in nearly all bars and pubs revolves around drinking Super Bock (pap) and Sagres (only marginally better) while occasionally choosing imported beer from Germany, Belgium and England.
+Until very recently, you would have found beer enthusiasts struggling to muster much hype about beer in Portugal’s brewing scene, which in nearly all bars and pubs revolves around drinking Super Bock (pap) and Sagres (only marginally better) while occasionally choosing imported beer from Germany, Belgium and England.
 Even the Beer Museum in Lisbon struggles to impress with either the heritage or the current state of play for Portuguese beer (though their own brew is actually pretty good, a thick Vienna style lager).
-If you can find Sagres Bohemia on tap anywhere (unlikely in and of itself) hang around as that’s as good as it will generally get.
+If you can find Sagres Bohemia on tap anywhere (relatively unlikely) hang around as that’s as good as it will generally get.

 - 2018 Update: Porto’s bar scene has expanded to incorporate craft beer, and likewise Super Bock’s parent brewers have brought out a series of craft style beers to try and corner the market.
 An interesting moment for Portugal but certainly late to the party.